The Charlotte Mason Education Principles as listed below show that she had an in depth understanding of education and the teacher's role in education.

 Crystalizing ideas into polished opinions devitalizes the idea.
 Church dogma, math proofs, historical abstracts do not inspire.
 Knowledge about people--devoted saints, struggling inventors, battle heroes--does.
 Ideas must be clothed in an interesting story about a person to be received by the child's mind.
 And this is why children need living books, and lots of them, in various subjects.

-These summaries were written into Modern English by L. N. Laurio.
+These summaries of Charlotte Mason Education were written into Modern English by L. N. Laurio.
 It has been used with permission.